wadmp/wadmp.github.io/tutorials/create-company.md

 ![create](/images/tutorials/new_company/02_createCompany.png)

-3. On the prompt that follows, enter the following criteria:
+3. On the prompt that follows, enter the following information:

    1. Name of the Company that you are creating.